Final report for FNC18-1143

 Postings of the trials have been shared on social media through the southern agaricus growers Facebook page, as well as the Willow Mountain Mushroom page.

 A television program based in Springfield MO has been in contact and will conduct a farm visit in September and publicize this project and its outcomes.

-The results of the research so far have been very encouraging.
-Being able to produce mushrooms in a limited space where they will be harvested, while the soil formulation and composting is conducted elsewhere, has proven to be a very useful “symbiotic” arrangement.
+The results of the research continues to be encouraging.
+Being able to produce mushrooms in a limited space where they will be harvested, while the soil formulation and composting is conducted elsewhere, has proven to be a very useful "symbiotic" arrangement.
 The standardizing of an easily transportable soil block seems like a promising shift for a successful mushroom farm.
-As the year continues, it seems likely that more market farmers will explore participating as “satellites”, harvesting and selling the finished mushrooms, leaving the central mushroom farm to the pre-production tasks of compost mixing, spawning, and casing.
+As the year continues, it seems likely that more market farmers will explore participating as "satellites", harvesting and selling the finished mushrooms, leaving the central mushroom farm to the pre-production tasks of compost mixing, spawning, and casing.
 The central farm may be able to increase its production of viable growing medium many times over, and the satellite farms will be adding a lucrative and high quality additional crop to their markets.

 There is still a "learning curve" for a farmer not familiar with mushroom production, and some may not be well suited to the need to pay attention to temperature, humidity levels and the other variables that determine crop health, but for those who are willing to develop this capacity, "satellite mushroom farming" could be a worthy endeavor.